Melt It! The Film of the Iceman

 Sunday 19th July 2026, 2pm, Kino-Teatr

 Screening followed by self and THE ICEMAN flogging books and artwork in the lobby.
-Tickets available soon.
+Tickets.

 In the 1980s and 1990s, Anthony Irvine was a comedian and cabaret performer.
 His act was a little unusual.
 As the Iceman, he went on stage… to melt ice.